Depositions: An Overview

-- Your memory of the events that are relevant to the lawsuit.
+- Your memory of the events that are relevant to the medical or legal malpractice.

 When it is time for your deposition, we will work with you to find a date and time that fits within your work and home schedule.
 The total time of your deposition will depend on several variables, including the complexity of the case and the deposition taking style of opposing counsel.
 Expect to set aside an entire day.

 It is likely that your deposition will be the first time you give testimony under oath.
 This experience is very different than what many people equate giving testimony with – – a courtroom drama like A Few Good Men!
 Although giving a deposition will likely not be nearly so intense, do not be fooled by the informal setting.
 Before the first question is asked, you will be placed under oath by the court reporter.
-Then the questions begin.
+As this can be intimidating to some, it is a normal course of action to take an oath before stating your case and answering questions about the malpractice actions.
+Then the questions begin from the opposing attorney.
 A deposition can take anywhere from 15 minutes to an entire day.
 We will have a good idea of the length of time beforehand based on the complexity of the case and the attorney asking the questions.